2015 Tipperary county hurling team season: Awards

 The Sunday Game team of the year was picked on 6 September, which was the night of the 2015 All-Ireland Final.
 Tipperary had two players named in the team for 2015, Cathal Barrett was picked at number four with Seamus Callinan picked at full forward.

-On 10 September, Seamus Callanan was named as the Opel GPA/GAA player of the month for August.
+On 10 September, Séamus Callanan was named as the Opel GPA/GAA player of the month for August.

 In October, Seamus Callanan was named as one of the three nominees for the Hurler of the Year award.

 The All Star nominees were announced in October with Darren Gleeson, Pádraic Maher, Cathal Barrett, James Barry, Brendan Maher, John O’Dwyer, and Séamus Callanan being nominated for awards.

 The winners of the hurling awards were announced on 5 November with the awards ceremony being held on 6 November in the National Convention Centre in Dublin.

 Séamus Callinan picked up Tipperary's only award and his second All Star award, being picked at full-forward.